Share:

 It’s all in the toes.

 Our toes bear the weight of the body with every step and are the foundation for our movement.
 The big toe specifically is the final point of contact before each step.
-In fact, the big toe carries the most weight of all the toes, bearing about 40% of the load.
+In fact, the big toe carries most of the body weight, bearing about 40-60% of the load.
+The big toe also provides about 80% of the foot’s total stability.

 As a result, many foot injuries and toe conditions stem from, or affect, the big toe.